parse-community/docs/_includes/php/push-notifications.md

 The PHP SDK currently supports modifying `Installation` objects via the `ParseInstallation` class, but it is not the primary function of this sdk.
 If you do need to modify installation objects take a look at the [iOS]({{ site.baseUrl }}/ios/guide/#using-advanced-targeting), [Android]({{ site.baseUrl }}/android/guide/#using-advanced-targeting) or [REST]({{ site.baseUrl }}/rest/guide/#using-advanced-targeting) Push guide using the platform toggle at the top.

 Generally if you need to saving installation data it will be a modification to an existing installation.
-Considering this it is recommended you read the related SDK docs for that installation first before you start modifying them, as mentioned above
+Considering this it is recommended you read the related SDK docs for that installation first before you start modifying them, as mentioned above.

 #### Sending Pushes to Queries